anoopsarkar/nlp-class/hw2.md

 > He reckons the current account deficit will narrow to only # 1.8 billion in September .

-can be divided into phrasal chunks as follows:
+can be divided into phrasal chunks as follows[^1]:

 > [NP <span style="color: DarkBlue">He</span>]
 [VP <span style="color: BlueViolet">reckons</span>]